OliverDemuth/MayaSignedDistanceFields/ROM/README.md

 ROMmapperBatch.py
 ROMmapperWrapper.py
 ```
-3. Adjust the user defined variables in *ROMmapperWrapper.py* and save it
+3. Adjust the user-defined variables in *ROMmapperWrapper.py* and save it
 4. Execute the script as follows:

 For **Windows** in the command prompt execute the following